NEGU93/CYUSB3KIT-003_with_SP605_xilinx/README.md

   2. Try to create/simulate and program a simple FPGA program and check it works: [ISE 10.1 QuickStart Tutorial](http://www.eng.ucy.ac.cy/theocharides/Courses/ECE408/qst.pdf)

   Some thing may be taken into account:
-    - If the case (using SP605) on step 2, just select the board disectly instead of selecting the Spartan 6 board.
+    - If the case (using SP605) when doing step 2 on the manual, just select the board disectly instead of selecting the Spartan 6 board.
     - If you have problems when doing the pin assignment: [How to assign physical pins of FPGA to Xilinx ISE Verilog modules?](https://electronics.stackexchange.com/questions/86961/how-to-assign-physical-pins-of-fpga-to-xilinx-ise-verilog-modules/406913#406913)

 ### Playing with Cypress SuperSpeed Explorer Kit